-Pot up herbs in late fall for fragrant, fresh green leaves indoors in winter.
+Pot up herbs for fragrant, fresh green leaves indoors in winter.

 Herbs set on a sunny window sill through the winter can be used at any time.

-Herbs easy to grow in pots indoors include: anise, basil, bergamot, borage, caraway, chamomile, chervil, chives, coriander, dill, lemon balm, lemon grass, marigold, marjoram, nasturtium, parsley, peppermint, rosemary, sage, summer savory, and thyme.
+Herbs easy to grow in pots indoors include anise, basil, bergamot, borage, calendula, caraway, chamomile, chervil, chives, coriander, dill, lemon balm, lemongrass, pot marigold, marjoram, nasturtium, parsley, peppermint, rosemary, sage, summer savory, and thyme.

 • Annual herbs can be started fresh from seed in fall.
-Sow seed in 3- to 4-inch pots so they will have room to grow through the winter.
-Annual herbs include: anise, basil, borage, chamomile, chervil, coriander, dill, fennel, pot marigold, sweet marjoram, and summer savory.
+Sow seed in 3- to 4-inch (7.6-10cm) pots so they will have room to grow through the winter.
+Annual herbs include anise, basil, borage, chamomile, chervil, coriander, dill, fennel, pot marigold, sweet marjoram, and summer savory.

 • Perennial or annual herbs growing in garden soil in the summer can be potted up for winter indoors.
 Leave the plants in their new pots outdoors in a shady spot for 1 week before bringing them indoors; this will allow them to adjust to the change in light.
 Be sure to pot up herbs into containers large enough to accommodate their root system.

-• Herbs growing in containers year round can simply be moved indoors when winter comes.
-Again be sure to help them adjust to the change in light by setting them in the shade for a week before bring them indoors.
+• Herbs growing in containers year-round can simply be moved indoors when winter comes.
+Again be sure to help them adjust to the change in light by setting them in the shade for a week before bringing them indoors.

 What Herbs Need Indoors